 Alternative: Desolder the six wires, especially if you want to replace the assembly anyways (see Plan B below).

-A first test after lifting the spindle.
+A first test after lifting the turntable.
 This is a delicate setup and must not be run without supervision.
 As soon as the sledge moves, the whole assembly will move around as well!

 Still, this setup was sufficient to pass the tests successfully: